Monaco Classic Week - La Belle Classe

 Where can you see them?

-Enthusiasts and novices alike can admire these fantastic ships from a number of points around Monaco's waters, including the Rainier III Auditorium, the Rainier III Solarium, the Jardins Saint Martins, or from the front row of the Yacht Club de Monaco's terraces.
+Enthusiasts and novices alike can admire these fantastic ships from a number of points around Monaco's waters, including the Auditorium Rainier III, the Solarium Rainier III, the Jardins Saint Martins, or from the front row seats on the terraces of the Yacht Club de Monaco.

 All set sail for a unique experience.